2019 Capital One Secured Credit Card Review – WalletHub

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

-The Verdict: Capital One’s Secured Mastercard is among the very best credit cards for bouncing back from bad credit.
+The Verdict: Capital One® Secured Mastercard® (Capital One is a WalletHub partner) is among the very best credit cards for bouncing back from bad credit.
 For one thing, it doesn’t charge annual or monthly fees, which is relatively rare for a “bad credit” credit card.
 Its initial security deposit also figures to be less taxing on your cash flow than that required by most other secured credit cards.

 That’s because this Capital One gem is partially-secured, which means your credit line may exceed the amount of your refundable deposit, whereas fully-secured credit cards provide a spending limit equal to your deposit in order to eliminate risk.
-If approved, you will required to place a deposit of $49, $99 or $200, based on your credit standing, and your resulting credit line could be anywhere from $200 to $3,000.
-In other words, you could get a $3,000 spending limit for a deposit of only $49, but you may also be required to deposit $200 for a $200 limit.
+If approved, you will be required to place a deposit of $49, $99 or $200.
+In other words, you could get a $200 spending limit for a deposit of only $49, but you may also be required to deposit $200 for a $200 limit.
 It all depends on the specifics of your credit history and the current state of your finances.

 There is a downside to these eminently hospitable terms, however.
-While the Capital One Secured Card does provide the promise of what amounts to an emergency loan, it also makes revolving a balance quite expensive, charging a 24.99% APR that is well above the 18.79% industry average for secured cards.
+While the Capital One® Secured Mastercard® does provide the promise of what amounts to an emergency loan, it also makes revolving a balance quite expensive, charging a 26.99% (V) APR that is well above the 18.65% average for secured cards.
 This underscores the folly in financing for cardholders whose deposits match their credit lines – why pay interest on what amounts to your own money, after all – and necessitates that others only use their unsecured spending power in true emergency situations.

 - Potential For Emergency Spending Power: While fully secured credit cards are perfectly positioned for credit building — offering nearly guaranteed approval and making it impossible to outspend your repayment capabilities – they don’t allow you to borrow money in times of need.
 This Capital One offer has the potential to be quite different, however.
 In addition to the low costs typical of secured credit cards, you may also benefit from emergency financing capabilities that extend beyond the amount of your refundable security deposit.
 This in turn could prove to be extremely helpful – enabling you to pay for car repairs that are essential to your livelihood, for example – but you must also refrain from abusing the privilege if it’s granted to you.